NeotokyoRebuild/NeotokyoRebuild.github.io/src/blog/2025-08-27/index.md

 ## Gameplay changes/fixes
 * Silent walking
-* Crosshair is now networked
+* Crosshair is now networked, you can see other players' crosshair
 * Improve handling of player sprays:
     * Allow sprays during freezetime
     * Prevent spray impulse if the client disabled sprays
     * Delete custom downloaded sprays on both startup and shutdown
-* Ghost boundary - Brush entity to prevent the ghost from being unplayable, will teleport back to when the player was last touching the ground
+* Ghost boundary - Brush entity to prevent the ghost from being unplayable, will teleport back where the player was last touching the ground
 * Changed `mp_forcecamera` default value to 0
 * Revert `MAX_PLAYERS` define from 101 to 33
 * Change `mp_mapcycle_empty_timeout_seconds` from 0 to 1800 seconds (30 minutes)